SESYNC-ci/syllabi/docs/_posts/2021-07-20-summer-institute.md

 ## Participation Guide

 The structure of this year's virtual Summer Institute will be a mixture of self-paced asynchronous lessons with instructor-led synchronous office hours and coaching sessions.
 To get the most out of each day, participants should:

 1. Thoroughly review and code-along with the lesson material and exercises for each day _prior to_ that day's Office Hours and Exercise Review.
 1. Call in to the Zoom meeting for daily Office Hours and Exercise Review to ask questions you have on that day's lesson material.
 Note: Optional lessons will not be reviewed.
 The links to these lessons are provided for your personal learning and development.
 1. Participate in coaching sessions for your team mini-project and apply what you learn in the lessons to your project.
 1. Ask questions of your instructors, your team, and fellow participants on Slack.
 Feel free to do this when you're reviewing the lessons, or when you're thinking about your mini-project.

+All participants are expected to attend and be present for all events in bold on the schedule below, especially the welcome on Tuesday, and all the presentations on Friday.

 **FAQ**